 Notice also, that so far, we have not shown any "dribble-drive" action - just all passing.
 You can use this continuity action for a few passes, to get the zone to move and shift, and then it is often easier to dribble-penetrate.
 Or you may choose not to run this continuity, but rather just spread the floor, make a few passes and then dribble attack.

 Attacking with the Dribble-Drive

 As O1 attacks the gap, he has options.
 O5 should try to "box-out" or seal the X3 defender for inside position.
 O1 might be able to get a pass inside to O5 here, especially if the middle low defender comes up to stop O1.
-Alternatively, if the X3 defender has inside position (diagram F), O5 simply pins (screens) X3 inside, and O3 (who moved down to the corner) is wide open for the kick-out pass from O1.
-O3 can shoot the open 3-pointer, or pass inside to O5 who now seals the middle X5 defender and posts up.
+Alternatively, if the X3 defender has inside position (diagram F), O5 pins (back-screens) X3 inside, and O3 (who moved down to the corner) is open for the kick-out pass from O1.
+O3 can shoot the 3-pointer, or pass to O5 who now seals the middle X5 defender and posts up.

 When O3 receives the pass (diagram J), he could shoot the 3-point shot, or look to pass to O5 inside.
 To post up, O5 finds the middle X5 defender, seals him and posts up for the pass from O3.
 Or, not shown here, O3 might dribble attack the elbow from the left wing.
 O4 would then rotate in behind O3 for a possible pitch-back, or O3 could look for O5 inside, or O1 (who has rotated back up to the top), or O2 on the opposite wing.